Sidkm18/LeetHelper/README.md

 # LeetHelp

-Solve LeetCode problems directly in VS Code.
-No browser switching.
+**LeetHelp** is a VS Code extension that allows you to solve LeetCode problems directly within your editor.
+Browse problems, run tests, and submit solutions without leaving VS Code.

+## Features

+- **Problem Browser**: View and search all LeetCode problems.
+- **CodeLens Integration**: "Run Test" and "Submit" buttons directly in your code files.
+- **Test & Submit**: Run custom test cases and submit your solutions to LeetCode.
+- **Multi-language Support**: Supports Python, C++, Java, JavaScript, TypeScript, Go, and more.

+## Installation

+1. Install the extension from the VS Code Marketplace (coming soon) or build from source.
+2. Open the "LeetCode" view in the Activity Bar.

-## Quick Start
+## Authentication (Login)

-### 1. Login

-LeetHelp uses your browser's session cookie to authenticate.
+LeetCode does not provide a public API for authentication, so **LeetHelp** uses your browser's session cookie to authenticate.

+### How to Login

 1. Open [leetcode.com](https://leetcode.com) and sign in
-2. Open DevTools → Network tab → click any request
+2. Open DevTools → Network tab → click any request(like GraphQL)
 3. Copy the full `Cookie` header value
 4. In VS Code: `Cmd+Shift+P` → **LeetHelp: Sign In** → paste